-Not sure where you can buy a houseplant from?
+Not sure where to buy houseplants from?
 Or even the best place to start your search?
 Well you've come to the right place.

 The good news is that indoor plants are incredibly popular right now and this means you can buy and find houseplants for sale from a good many places.
 From traditional plant shops to online and multiple places in between.